grycap/im/doc/source/client.rst

 * ``username`` indicates the user name associated to the credential.
 In EC2 it refers to the *Access Key ID*.
 In GCE it refers to *Service Account’s Email Address*.
+  In CloudStack refers to Api Key value.

 * ``password`` indicates the password associated to the credential.
 In EC2 it refers to the *Secret Access Key*.
 In GCE it refers to *Service  Private Key* (either in JSON or PKCS12 formats).
 See how to get it and how to extract the private key file from `here info <https://cloud.google.com/storage/docs/authentication#service_accounts>`_).
+  In CloudStack refers to Secret Key value.

 * ``tenant`` indicates the tenant associated to the credential.
   This field is only used in the OpenStack plugin.